ltw-webdev-1/curriculum/boxes-and-flows.md

       Every single thing—every tag—is a box

       The browser uses a flow to lay out the page—like how Word or Pages works
+    notes: |
+      Like Microsoft Word, web browsers will attempt to fit an element on the same line as the previous element unless there isn’t enough space.

+      When the space on a “line” runs out the element will be moved to the line below.

+      There are a whole whack CSS properties to control this flow and control how elements are situated and displayed.

   - type: interactive
+    notes: |
+      In CSS there is a property named `display`, this helps control the flow of the HTML elements.

+      There are 3 basic values to `display`:

+      1. `inline` — essentially just text, allows elements on the same line, but elements will get broken when wrapped to multiple lines.
+      2. `block` — force the element to be on its own line regardless of its width.
+      3. `inline-block` — a combination of `inline` & `block`: allows elements on the same line, but won’t get broken when it wraps.
     resizable: true
     html: |
       <!--